Sunday, June 27, 2010

 B: This is basically just Lejla with the roles reversed, isn’t it?

-A: Oddly, this to me has more in common with Molitva than either of ZJ’s other works, and that’s perhaps why it comes off worse in my estimations.
-It’s a classy offering and no doubt, but seems less inspired and less inspirational than either Lane Moje or Lejla.
-Makes for a fitting final panel to the triptych though.
+Željko’s other works to this point, and that’s perhaps why it comes off worse in my estimations.
+It’s a classy offering, but seems less inspired and less inspirational than either Lane moje or Lejla.
+It makes for a fitting final panel to the triptych though.

 V: Can she not see the dead people on the stage in front of her?
 The moon appears to be a laser disc.
 Lovely home entry, but they were lucky to make 6th.